brunoamaroalmeida/serverless-aws-automation-comparison/README.md

-# serverless-aws-automation-comparison
+# Serverless AWS Automation Comparison

 A practical comparison between different deployment automation tools for an AWS Serverless project.

 This project is meant to be used as reference for learning purposes only.
-It was presented in the [AWS Community Summit UK 2019](https://comsum.co.uk/comsum-manchester/) by [Bruno Amaro Almeida](https://www.brunoamaro.com).
+It was presented during the [AWS Community Summit UK 2019](https://comsum.co.uk/comsum-manchester/) by [Bruno Amaro Almeida](https://www.brunoamaro.com).

 Currently supported: